Yiling-J/cacheme/README.md

 ```

-So for example we have a book, id is 100, and a user, id is 200.
+We have a book, id is 100, and a user, id is 200.
 And we want to cache
 book owner data in serializer.
 So the cache key will be `Book:100>owner`, "Book:100" as key, and
 "owner" as field in redis.